himham-jak/new-jak-sound-tool/README.md

 - A similar project in Python by [jwetzell](https://github.com/jwetzell/JakAudioTools).
 - Another similar project in C# by [Luminar Light](https://github.com/LuminarLight/JakAudioTool).
 - My previous [sloppy iteration](https://github.com/himham-jak/himham-jak.github.io) of this tool.
-- The Neopets:TDF tool by [Monster860](https://github.com/monster860/ntdf-tools) I forked to make the previous version.
+- The Neopets:TDF tool by [Monster860](https://github.com/monster860/ntdf-tools) in Javascript that I forked to make the previous version.
 - A python script by [Edness](https://reshax.com/files/file/50-ps2-jak-3-jak-x-combat-racing-vagwad-extract-script/) for decrypting Jak 3 and X VAGDIR.